latestalexey/AndroidAcademy-1/README.md

 Android course offered by CI&amp;T

-This project helps us to learn the best pratices and methodoliges of Android Software Engeneering.
+This project helps us to learn the best pratices and methodologies of Android Software Engeneering.